Do you believe everything you read on a tombstone? This one from St. Mary’s Cemetery in Oakland, Alameda County, California reads:

 Marie may be one of the most beloved people in my tree.
 Everyone has a fond remembrance of Marie who some called Auntie Cosma or just plain ol’ Grandma.
 My Mom thought Marie was her Grandmother just because of the affection way the adults around her referred to her.

 Marie was the family doctor trained in Portuguese and Hawaiian traditional medicine, midwife, and seamstress.
 She was known for keeping a messy house because there was just too much more to life than cleaning.
-I wrote about my Great Great Aunt in March of 2009.
+I’ve written more about Marie in my article Auntie Cosma: A Woman of Many Talents.
 She was a remarkable woman.